Tao Kan: Early career

 However, Wang soon became apprehensive about Tao's abilities.
 In 315, he suddenly detained Tao and ordered him to be the governor of Guang Province (廣州, modern Guangdong) -- considered to be a demotion and an exile.
-He even considered executing Tao, but fearful that killing Tao would lead to reactions from the general Zhou Fang, whose daughter was Tao's daughter-in-law, he allowed Tao to report to Guang Province, which had been in control of the semi-rebel Wang Ji (王機).
+He even considered executing Tao, but fearful that killing Tao would lead to reactions from the general Zhou Fang, whose daughter was Tao's daughter-in-law, (Note: Zhou Fang's son-in-law Tao Zhan predeceased his father; he was killed when Jiankang fell to Su Jun during the latter's rebellion.) he allowed Tao to report to Guang Province, which had been in control of the semi-rebel Wang Ji.
+(Note: Wang Ji has a biography in vol.100 of Jin Shu.)
+(Note: Wang Liang's (王谅) biography in Book of Jin recorded that Wang Ji was the Inspector of Jiaozhou sent by Wang Dun to replace Tao Xian (陶咸); Tao Xian had been invited to serve as Inspector after Liang Shuo (梁硕) dominated the region after killing Gu Shou, grandson of Gu Ti.
+Refusing Wang Ji's appointment, Liang invited Xiu Ze's (修则) son Xiu Zhan (修湛) to assist him in resisting Wang Ji.
+"Tao Xian" was likely referring to Tao Wei (陶威), son of Tao Huang.
+The Zizhi Tongjian recorded that Wang Ji had already declared himself inspector in Guangzhou when Du Hong (杜弘), a subordinate of Du Tao, surrendered to him.
+Wang Dun then decided to use Wang Ji and Du Hong to attack Liang Shuo.
+Liang, with assistance from Xiu Zhan, repelled Wang Ji, who then returned to Guangzhou together with Du, Wen Shao (温卲) and Liu Shen (刘沈).)
 Upon arrival in Guang Province, Tao defeated Wang easily and pacified the province.
-As the provincial affairs did not require him to work all day, Tao developed the exercise habit of moving a hundred bricks a day from his study to his courtyard, and then from the courtyard back to the study, reasoning that he needed to continue to exercise himself for future campaigns to recover central China.
+(Note: Vol.92 of Zizhi Tongjian recorded that Liang Shuo remained subservient until c.late 322, where Wang Dun's Inspector of Jiaozhou Wang Liang (王谅) tried to kill him.
+Liang then severely wounded Wang Liang (who later died of his injuries), and rebelled; he was eventually killed by Tao Kan's subordinate Gao Bao (高宝).)
+As the provincial affairs did not require him to work all day, Tao, by then in his 50s, developed the exercise habit of moving a hundred bricks a day from his study to his courtyard, and then from the courtyard back to the study, reasoning that he needed to continue to exercise himself for future campaigns to recover central China.
 He was therefore often cited in Chinese history as an example of the importance of physical exercise.